 Should you spot any mistakes or erroneous data, or want to add something, please contact me!

-NOTE: In all cases, the general rule not to embark on a trip when experiencing any symptoms of a respiratory disease applies!
+NOTE: In all cases, the general rule not to embark on a trip when experiencing symptoms of a respiratory disease applies!
 Also make sure to refer to the actual facility owner(s) for the latest updates, as the situation keeps changing.

 - STF fjeld stations and cottages